vignkri/vignesh/content/posts/building-data-teams.md

 ---
 Building the foundations of a data team and the data team itself is a struggle.

-Complexity seems to be ever increasing and job profiles keep changing rapidly as data and its usage explodes all around us [1].
+Complexity seems to be ever increasing and job profiles keep changing rapidly as data and its usage explodes all [around us](http://46eybw2v1nh52oe80d3bi91u-wpengine.netdna-ssl.com/wp-content/uploads/2021/12/Data-and-AI-Landscape-2021-v3-small.jpg).
 There are terms such as data-quality, data-lineage, and observability that are used.
-Then, there are profiles a company needs to hire within its data-team: data scientist, data analyst, data engineer and maybe in the future, an analytics engineers [2].
+Then, there are profiles a company needs to hire within its data-team: data scientist, data analyst, data engineer and maybe in the future, an [analytics engineers](https://coalesce.getdbt.com/talks/dont-hire-a-data-engineer-yet/).

 {{< twitter user="ElenaRusAthletx" id="1483651998335614978" >}}